 - Bed skirt: Every 3-6 months

 These critters aren't lured by dirty or clean sheets.
 They're attracted to you.
 They live in warm places close to people, so your bed is perfect.
 Bedbugs crawl out at night and feed on your blood.
 You may wake up with itchy bite marks.
-The bugs travel to your home from places that are infested, like a hotel or dorm room.
+The bugs travel to your home from places that are infested, like a hotel, dorm room, neighbors apartments, schools, workplace on your jackets.
+In other words--they are almost everywhere!
 Dry your bedding on high heat for 30 minutes to kill the bugs and their eggs.

 IMAGES PROVIDED BY:

 - demaerre / Getty Images

 - Photoboyko / Getty Images

 - penkanya / Getty Images